gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 Identical to many decimal places.

 Why?
-Because near the critical point, only a handful of relevant operators matter — the microscopic details are irrelevant in the technical RG sense.
+Because near the critical point, only a handful of relevant operators matter.
+The microscopic details are irrelevant in the technical RG sense.

-The universality class is determined by the symmetry and dimensionality — not by the atomic details.
+The universality class is determined by the symmetry and dimensionality, not by the atomic details.

 ---

 ## IV.
 Critical Phenomena and Scaling

-At the critical point —
+At the critical point,
-the fixed point of the RG —
+the fixed point of the RG,
 the system is scale-invariant.

 This produces **power law behavior:**